 By promoting candidates internally as a cornerstone of the corporate culture, employees will become more engaged because Generation Y and Z workers value professional development and advancement opportunities.
 With employees recognizing they have a chance to move up the ladder, they will be dedicated and involved, leading to a highly motivated and engaged workforce.

 There is a possible conflict with harmful outcomes resulting from the strategic decisions for all company stakeholders.
-The appropriate listening vehicles must be set-up to quickly identify erosion of employee motivation, engagement, and productivity and be a position to assess risk, change strategic direction, policies, and initiatives found to be unacceptable.
+The appropriate listening vehicles must be set-up to quickly identify erosion of employee motivation, engagement, and productivity and be in a position to assess risk, change strategic direction, policies, and initiatives found to be unacceptable.

 Pre-COVID-19, many companies experienced a lack of workplace connectivity resulting from unwarranted divisional and functional silos, technology architecture drawbacks, and traditional untouchable sacred cows.
 The emergence of the ‘new normal’ and evolution to the ‘next normal’ environment require balanced on-site and off-site worker segments, with innovative organizational and team set-up and technology infrastructure enhancements necessary to support a successful collaborative hybrid workplace.